T-FREE: Subword Tokenizer-Free Generative LLMs via Sparse Representations for Memory-Efficient Embeddings

 As \method's representation of a word is now a multitude of activations, we reflect this change in the LM head, as well (\emph{cf.} \textit{Decode} sections in Fig.~\ref{fig:endecode}, App.
 Alg.~\ref{alg:encode},\ref{alg:decode}).
 In particular, we change the target loss function from classic single-label binary cross-entropy (BCE) to a multi-label (ML) BCE over all $n\cdot m$ activations of the next word targets:

 for $\hat{y}$ being the LM's prediction and $y$ the binary target vocab labels with $\sum_{j=1}^{v} y_j = n\cdot m$.

-Analogously, for decoding the next token with \method, we first assemble a dictionary of all possible next words and pre-compute their activation patterns.
-Importantly, only $n\cdot m$ out of $v$ entries will be non-zero for each word, and since we choose $m <\!< v$, the dictionary matrix can be encoded as a sparse matrix, thus improving performance.
-We multiply this dictionary matrix with the predicted logits values of the LLM to finally obtain the argmax prediction of the next token.
+Next token decoding is shown in Fig.~\ref{fig:decode}.
+We first assemble a dictionary of all possible next words and pre-compute their activation patterns.
+Importantly, only $n\cdot m$ out of $v$ entries will be non-zero for each word, and since we choose $m <\!< v$, the dictionary matrix can be encoded as a sparse matrix, thus improving runtime.
+In addition, note the pattern similarity between similar words, as previously described.
+The last hidden layers' output $h$ is sigmoided, and multiplied with the dictionary matrix.
+Finally, we compute the average sigmoid value per dictionary entry, $h'$, to sample the next word, e.g. using standard argmax.
+Overall, for a dictionary with $512k$ entries, this procedure only marginally increases the decoding runtime due to the sparse property of the activation patterns.
+Further description, along with pseudocode, detailed depictions, and step-wise runtime analysis can be found in App.~\ref{alg:decode}.